nolar/kopf/docs/walkthrough/deletion.rst

         return {'pvc-name': obj.metadata.name}

-With this one line, `kopf.adopt` marks the PVC as a child of EVC.
+With this one line, :func:`kopf.adopt` marks the PVC as a child of EVC.
 This includes the name auto-generation (if absent), the label propagation, the namespace assignment to the parent's object namespace, and, finally, the owner referencing.